 Read more on Would Stem Cell Therapy Be A Parkinson’s Cure?

 Stem Cell Clinics for Parkinson’s Disease

 One of the challenges with regards to induced pluripotent stem cells is controlling the ‘reprogramming’ of the cell to form the dopaminergic neurons and integrating it into the brain tissue.
 In experiments on lab rats it was seen that integrating these dopaminergic neurons could be achieved on the rat.
 The net result could be an improvement in the clinical symptoms of Parkinson’s disease.
+The next and the most important step is to prepare for human clinical trials.
 However, the efficacy on human subjects has to be ascertained by properly structured and controlled clinical trials.

 Stem cell therapy is available at a number of clinics but the long term effects and potential complications have yet to be ascertained.
 Although many of clinics market these techniques quite aggressively, particularly on the internet, none can truly lay claim to ‘curing’ Parkinson’s disease.
 There are also the concerns that undifferentiated stem cells contained in the ‘mix’ may also be delivered into the brain tissue.
 These cells may have the potential to differentiate abnormally and grow rapidly and become tumors.
 The other factor to consider is that the exact pathogenic mechanism of Parkinson’s disease is still not clearly known.
 Therefore the very mechanism that can affect the naturally-occurring dopaminergic neurons may also affect the iPS dopaminergic neurons.
 Considering the cost factor of stem cell therapy, this can be an expensive procedure that may only offer short term results, if any.